 The resolution that you are looking forward to playing for your games also matters, a lot.
-If your monitor delivers high-resolution level, it will need more pixels for the rendering for every single frame.
+If your monitor delivers a high-resolution level, it will need more pixels for the rendering for every single frame.
 And this means more work for your graphics card.
 This is to mean; more high-resolution games will mean quite a beating for your card.
 To get around this challenge, you will thus need a more robust card to take on the job easily.

 However, if you are going for low-resolution games, say 1080P, then you don’t need to spend a fortune.
-Most of such cards out there that can handle this kind of resolution don’t necessarily cost a lot.
+Most such cards out there that can handle this kind of resolution don’t necessarily cost a lot.
 One thing you have to think of here is the aspect of diminishing returns.
 This means at some point, you might end up getting less value for more spending.
 In most cases, the onset of diminishing returns usually comes in at around $500.
-At any price higher than this, the additional features might not be adding much change into the worth of the component that you are buying.
+At any price higher than this, the additional features might not be adding much change to the worth of the component that you are buying.

 Is Paring Up The Best Option?

 It’s quite normal to think of paring two cards for double the output.
 Luckily, the AMD and the Nvidia cards have a feature that enables linking several cards together for higher performance.
 This is the Radeon cards’ CrossFire, or the GeForce cards’ SLI.
 Sounds like a brilliant idea, right?
 Well, not quite, as you would think.
 Unless you have a multi-monitor setup (in which case such a configuration can be necessary), you don’t need more than one card.